 Once obtained, NFAN will then also create a valuation for you to identify if you are paying too much.
 This is at zero cost to yourself and you don’t need to switch agents at all; this information will help your agent. (see slide 44 in the presentation)

 Mark Wasilweski is helping NFAN members in this process.
 Mark is an ex-farm park owner, as well as ex-city analyst.
-He successfully challenged his own farm park rates and is now helping two farm parks with tribunals in early 2021.
+He successfully challenged his own farm park rates and is now helping other farm parks to do the same.
 His detailed financial analysis has already demonstrated the need for us to take action and stop rate increases, but we need more data.

 NFAN wants to create a fairer, more accurate and predictable framework for calculating farm attraction rates.
 We won’t achieve this if a few farm parks get involved.
 We need a lot of members to help.